307 Votes

 “I do solemnly swear (or affirm) that I will support, obey and defend the constitution of the United States, and the constitution of the state of Wyoming; that I have not knowingly violated any law related to my election or appointment, or caused it to be done by others; and that I will discharge the duties of my office with fidelity.“

 We do not claim that our Trust Ranking System is perfect.
 We review a great deal of publicly available data and records and make determinations to the best of our ability, and as objectively as possible.
 Ultimately everything is compared to a legislator upholding their Oath of Office.
-We believe this is critical information that every Wyomingite should have access to every day of the year, and not just during election seasons.
+We believe this is critical information that every Wyomingite should have access to every day of the year, and not just during election season when mailboxes fill up with campaign flyers.

 How Our Ranking System Works